Zillow-sam-and-matt/Zillow/README.md

 - Create acquire.py file using function(s) that acquired data

 2) Preparation:
+- Remove duplicate rows (if any) since each row should have a unique ID at minimum
 - Address null values (drop or fill)
 - Ensure data types are good fit for data
 - Rename columns if they are not easily understood or read